Host site application closed

-Minnesota GreenCorps is now accepting applications from organizations interested in hosting an AmeriCorps member for the 2021-2022 program year.
+Minnesota GreenCorps is reviewing applications for the 2021-2022 program year.
 The MPCA plans to place up to 48 full-time members with host sites across the state.
-Members serve approximately 40 hours a week for 11 months from September 2021 through August 2022.
-Applications are due Tuesday, March 16, 2021.

 Organizations eligible to host Minnesota GreenCorps members include public entities (local, regional, state, tribal), school districts, not-for-profit institutions of higher education, and 501(c)(3) nonprofit organizations.
 MN GreenCorps member projects must fit into one of four focus areas: